harding/old-docs-history-bitcoin.org/en/developer-guide.md

 **Warning**: Special care must be taken to avoid the theft of incoming payments.
-In particular, private keys should not be stored on web servers, and payment requests should be sent over HTTPS or using other secured ways to prevent man-in-the-middle attacks from replacing your Bitcoin addresses.
+In particular, private keys should not be stored on web servers, and payment requests should be sent over HTTPS or using other secure methods to prevent man-in-the-middle attacks from replacing your Bitcoin address with the attacker's address.

 {% endautocrossref %}